Artcastday/MachEight/README.md

 ## Install dependencies
-Run this command line to install dependencies, project is a react typescript when app
+Run this command line to install dependencies, project is a react typescript web app
 ### `yarn`

 ## Available Scripts